xi/survivor/README.md

 -	Experience from diamonds is increased by 10%
 -	Full health is restored
 -	The player recovers +0.2HP per second
+-	Get an additional axe
+-	Get an additional knive
+-	Get an additional shuriken
+-	Get an additional whirlwind

 ## Installation